How to assess project management skills

 You can use this test to gauge a candidate’s numerical proficiency, including their understanding of graphs, tables, fractions, and numerical patterns.

-This test makes it easier to assess a project manager’s abilities to adhere to written, verbal, and visual instructions that they will receive from senior management on the job.
+This test makes it easier to assess a project manager’s ability to adhere to written, verbal, and visual instructions that they will receive from senior management on the job.

 The Verbal Reasoning test makes it simple to evaluate a project manager’s aptitude for correctly concluding textual material.
 It evaluates candidates’ ability to deduce the underlying meaning of written material correctly.